-The District is supported in part through a share of the property taxes generated by properties located within the District, which can be expected to increase over time with the growth in assessed property values except when adversely impacted by shifts of local property tax revenues to the State of California when required to balance the State budgets.
-The other primary source of revenue for the District is earnings generated by the District's endowment care fund.
-The sale of plots accounts for the remainder of the revenue generated by the District.
+The District is supported mostly through a share of the property taxes generated by properties located within the District, which can be expected to increase over time with the growth in assessed property values except when adversely impacted by shifts of local property tax revenues to the State of California when required to balance the State budgets.
+The other sources of revenue for the District include: proceeds from the sale of burial rights to plots, fees to cover administrative costs for burial rights transfers and other administrative activities, earnings generated by the District's endowment care fund, and various state funds.